 Transactional currency exposures arise from sales to overseas customers.
-These sales are priced in Ringgit Malaysia but invoiced in US Dollar.
-The Group also makes purchases of raw materials from overseas suppliers in US Dollar.
+These sales are priced in Ringgit Malaysia but invoiced in US Dollars.
+The Group also makes purchases of raw materials from overseas suppliers in US Dollars.
 The Group entered into forward currency contracts to limit its exposure of foreign currency receivables and payables, and on cash flows generated from anticipated transactions denominated in foreign currency.

-The notional amount and maturity date of the forward currency contracts outstanding as at the end of the reporting period are as follows:
+The notional amount and maturity date of the forward currency contracts outstanding as at the end of each reporting period are as follows:

-Contract amount Equivalent

-Expiry date USD RM

-2012

-Purchase contracts used to hedge anticipated settlement of foreign currency loan Within four (4) months 6,450,867 20,387,706
+Expiry date Contract amount USD Equivalent RM 2013 Purchase contracts used to hedge anticipated settlement of foreign currency loan Within four (4) months 4,948,910 15,583,901 2012 Purchase contracts used to hedge anticipated settlement of foreign currency loan Within four (4) months 6,450,867 20,387,706

-2011

-Purchase contracts used to hedge anticipated settlement of foreign currency loan Within four (4) months 2,464,170 7,353,285

-The following table demonstrates the sensitivity of the Group's profit net of tax to a reasonably possible change in the US Dollar exchange rates against the functional currency of the Group entities, with all other variables held constant.
+The following table demonstrates the sensitivity analysis of the Group's profit after tax to a reasonably possible change in the US Dollar exchange rate against the functional currency of the Group entities, with all other variables held constant: